 PITTSBURGH, PA, March 19, 2020 – According to Pittsburgh Public Schools, thousands of children in the greater Pittsburgh area are now without school lunches; and the Chaffin Luhana Foundation (“CLF”) wants to help.
 CLF plans to hand out 10,000 sandwiches next week.

 Beginning at 9:00 AM, Monday, March 23, those in need will be able to use a custom-created drive-through service at Oakmont Bakery (1 Sweet St., Oakmont) to pick up sandwiches.
-All volunteers will use sterile gloves to ensure as germ-free a process as possible.
+All volunteers will ensure as germ-free a process as possible.
 Turkey, roast beef, and cheese sandwiches will be offered until they run out.

 “Our law firm’s original goal was to talk with 10,000 Pittsburgh area school students about the dangers of distracted driving in April,” explains Eric Chaffin, managing partner of Chaffin Luhana and CLF Trustee.
 “The talks were scheduled and we had exciting things planned, but then COVID-19 hit and schools closed.
 We quickly saw kids at home going hungry.
 So, we went from talking, to taking action to feed them.
 And since our law firm is national—with offices in New York City and Pittsburgh—we are able to tap into some great resources,” said Chaffin.
 “I reached out to my friend Peter Priviti at Nations Best Deli Meats in the Bronx, NY, to buy 2,500 pounds of beloved NY Deli meat at cost—and we turned to my dear friend, Marty Griffin, of Sparkt and KDKA News Radio—who knows how to scale projects—to get the sandwiches made and delivered to those in need.
 Marty brought in the amazing Oakmont Bakery, who we are buying the bread from, and they are making the sandwiches.
 And 412 Food Rescue committed to help us deliver to the kids.
 This is truly a win-win that will support businesses and charities, but most importantly, together we are helping the kids and families of the greater Pittsburgh area who are struggling right now.”